tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/对象操作/下载对象_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to object downloads.
+This document provides an overview of APIs and SDK sample codes related to object download.

 | API | Operation | Description |
 | ------------------------------------------------------------ | -------- | ------------------ |